 - Club soda -- 2 to 2 1/2 cups

 - Lemons, juice only -- 2 each

 - Preheat a large cast-iron skillet over a medium flame.
-Mix the flour, whole wheat flour, baking powder and salt together in a large bowl.
+Mix the all-purpose flour, whole-wheat flour, baking powder and salt together in a large bowl.
 Stir in the club soda and mix to a smooth batter.
 It should have the thin consistency of a pancake batter.

 - Wipe the skillet with a little oil using a paper towel.
 Ladle about 1/2 cup of the batter into the skillet and spread it with a spatula to make a large crepe.
-Let bake in the skillet until all the bubbles on top burst and begin to dry out, about 2-3 minutes.
+Let bake in the skillet until all the bubbles on top burst and begin to dry out, about 2 or 3 minutes.

 - Carefully turn the injera over and cook on second side another minute or two.
 Try not to brown it too much.

 - Remove the injera to a warm platter and repeat with the rest of the batter, wiping the skillet clean with an oiled paper towel each time.